nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 shouted Jake.

-The third and fifth waiters hurried into the pantry and brought out the waiters’ food....
-First a great platter of fish and tomatoes, then pork chops and mashed potatoes, steaming Java and best Borden’s cream.
+The third and fifth waiters hurried into the pantry and brought out the waiters’ food.<span class="three-dots"></span>First a great platter of fish and tomatoes, then pork chops and mashed potatoes, steaming Java and best Borden’s cream.
 The chef had made home-made bread baked in the form of little round caps.
 Nice and hot, they quickly melted the butter that the boys sandwiched between them.
 He was a splendid cook, an artist in creating palatable stuff.
-He came out of the kitchen himself, to eat in the dining-room and, diplomatically, he helped himself from the waiters’ platter of fish....
-Delicious food.
+He came out of the kitchen himself, to eat in the dining-room and, diplomatically, he helped himself from the waiters’ platter of fish.<span class="three-dots"></span>Delicious food.
 The waiters fell to it with keen relish.
-Obliterated from their memory the sewer-incident of the moment before....
-Feeding, feeding, feeding.
+Obliterated from their memory the sewer-incident of the moment before.<span class="three-dots"></span>Feeding, feeding, feeding.

 But Ray remembered and visualized, and his stomach turned.
 He left the food and went outside, where he found Jake taking the air.
 He told Jake